George Orwell: Literary critic

 George Woodcock suggested that the last two sentences also describe Orwell.

 Orwell wrote a critique of George Bernard Shaw's play Arms and the Man.
-He considered this Shaw's best play and the most likely to remain socially relevant, because of its theme that war is not, generally speaking, a glorious romantic adventure.
-His 1945 essay In Defence of P.G.
-Wodehouse contains an amusing assessment of Wodehouse's writing and also argues that his broadcasts from Germany (during the war) did not really make him a traitor.
-He accused The Ministry of Information of exaggerating Wodehouse's actions for propaganda purposes.
+He considered this Shaw's best play and the most likely to remain socially relevant.
+His 1945 essay In Defence of P. G. Wodehouse argues that his broadcasts from Germany during the war did not really make him a traitor.
+He accused the Ministry of Information of exaggerating Wodehouse's actions for propaganda purposes.

 Food writing

 In 1946, the British Council commissioned Orwell to write an essay on British food as part of a drive to promote British relations abroad.
-In the essay titled British Cookery, Orwell described the British diet as "a simple, rather heavy, perhaps slightly barbarous diet" and where "hot drinks are acceptable at most hours of the day".
-He discusses the ritual of breakfast in the UK, "this is not a snack but a serious meal.
-The hour at which people have their breakfast is of course governed by the time at which they go to work."
-He wrote that high tea in the United Kingdom consisted of a variety of savoury and sweet dishes, but "no tea would be considered a good one if it did not include at least one kind of cake”, before adding ”as well as cakes, biscuits are much eaten at tea-time”.
-Orwell included a recipe for marmalade, a popular British spread on bread.
-However, the British Council declined to publish the essay on the grounds that it was too problematic to write about food at the time of strict rationing in the UK.
+In his essay titled "British Cookery", Orwell described the British diet as "a simple, rather heavy, perhaps slightly barbarous diet" and where "hot drinks are acceptable at most hours of the day".
+He wrote that high tea in the United Kingdom consisted of a variety of savoury and sweet dishes, but "no tea would be considered a good one if it did not include at least one kind of cake", before adding "as well as cakes, biscuits are much eaten at tea-time".
+Orwell included his own recipe for marmalade, a popular British spread on toast.
+However, the British Council declined to publish the essay on the grounds that it was too problematic to write about food at the time of strict rationing in the UK following the war.
 In 2019, the essay was discovered in the British Council's archives along with the rejection letter.
-The British Council issued an official apology to Orwell over the rejection of the commissioned essay.
+The British Council issued an official apology to Orwell over the rejection of the commissioned essay, publishing the original essay along with the rejection letter.